Smart property investors use all the legal tax rules to minimize their cash flow leakage and maximise their deductions.

 But be careful…the tax man is watching you, so make sure you stay within the rules.

-Property investors, like other business owners, can deduct the amount that assets used to produce income have declined in value over that financial year.
+Property investors, like other business owners, can deduct the amount that assets used to produce income that has declined in value over that financial year.

 This is called depreciation, but estimating the sum that can be claimed is complex, so it’s wise to instruct a quantity surveyor to prepare the most appropriate report for your property.